beetbox/beets/docs/plugins/permissions.rst

 file.
 The ``file`` config value therein uses **octal modes** to specify the desired permissions.
 The default flags for files are octal 644 and 755 for directories.

+The permissions can be set either before or after the tags are written, where ``before_write`` defaults to doing so before.

 Here's an example::

     permissions:
         file: 644
         dir: 755
+        before_write: True